gemfire/gemfire-developer-website/content/blog/spring-security-geode.md

 lastmod: '2021-04-22'
 team:
 - Juan Jose Ramos
-title: Spring Security & Geode
+title: Spring Security & GemFire
 type: blog
 ---

 ## Introduction
-[Apache Geode](https://geode.apache.org/) is an in-memory data grid that provides real-time, consistent access to data-intensive applications throughout widely distributed cloud architectures.
-Starting with Geode 1.0.0, the *[SecurityManager](https://github.com/apache/geode/blob/support/1.13/geode-core/src/main/java/org/apache/geode/security/SecurityManager.java)* interface was introduced to manage the authentication and authorization mechanisms in a single place, simplifying the implementation and interactions with all components in a consistent manner.
+[VMware GemFire](https://tanzu.vmware.com/gemfire) is an in-memory data grid that provides real-time, consistent access to data-intensive applications throughout widely distributed cloud architectures.
+Starting with Geode 1.0.0, the *SecurityManager* interface was introduced to manage the authentication and authorization mechanisms in a single place, simplifying the implementation and interactions with all components in a consistent manner.

 [Spring Security](https://spring.io/projects/spring-security) is an extremely powerful and highly customizable framework that provides authentication, authorization, and protection against common attacks, it is the de-facto standard for securing Spring-based applications.

 ## Why?
-To secure an [Apache Geode](https://geode.apache.org/) cluster, the user needs to provide a custom implementation for the *[SecurityManager](https://github.com/apache/geode/blob/support/1.13/geode-core/src/main/java/org/apache/geode/security/SecurityManager.java)* interface, so that the authentication and authorization logic is entirely encapsulated within the implementation itself.
+To secure a [VMware GemFire](https://tanzu.vmware.com/gemfire) cluster, the user needs to provide a custom implementation for the *SecurityManager* interface, so that the authentication and authorization logic is entirely encapsulated within the implementation itself.

 The above is, generally speaking, a pretty straightforward task: connect to the external data source (database, LDAP server, text file, etc.) where users and roles are loaded from, validate the user and password, and load into the user object the required roles.
 I’m oversimplifying things here but, in general, it’s certainly pretty straightforward.